Skip to main content

 5:00pm - 6:00pm

-Add to Calendar 2025-07-21 17:00:00 2025-07-21 18:00:00 America/Los_Angeles Author Visit with Arpy Maghakyan Join author Arpy Maghakyan for this presentation in Eastern Armenian about her most recent books Տիգրան Մեծի հեքիաթը [The Story of Tigran the Great] and Երևանյան հեքիաթներ [Yerevan Tales].
+Add to Calendar 2025-07-21 17:00:00 2025-07-21 18:00:00 America/Los_Angeles Children's Author Talk with Arpy Maghakyan Join author Arpy Maghakyan for this presentation in Eastern Armenian about her most recent books Տիգրան Մեծի հեքիաթը [The Story of Tigran the Great] and Երևանյան հեքիաթներ [Yerevan Tales].
 Glendale Central Library -

 Join author Arpy Maghakyan for this presentation in Eastern Armenian about her most recent books Տիգրան Մեծի հեքիաթը [The Story of Tigran the Great] and Երևանյան հեքիաթներ [Yerevan Tales].